greerinns/CryptoClustering/README.md

 # CryptoClustering
 Clustering Cryptocurrencies using K-means and Principal Component Analysis (PCA)

 This project aimed to cluster cryptocurrencies based on their market data using the K-means clustering algorithm and optimize the clusters using Principal Component Analysis (PCA).
-The following steps were performed:

 ## Data Loading and Exploration:
 The "crypto_market_data.csv" file was loaded into a DataFrame, and summary statistics were computed to gain initial insights into the data.
 Additionally, a bar plot was created to visualize the distribution of the data.